jackjliew/ai-openscale/tutorial.md

 ### How {{site.data.keyword.aios_short}} can help

-- *Eliminating training data biases from the model*: The company has established evidence that shows the key factors that should influence which drug is predicted are BP, CHOLESTEROL, K and NA.
+- *Eliminate training data biases from the model*: The company has established evidence that shows the key factors that should influence which drug is predicted are BP, CHOLESTEROL, K and NA.
 AGE and SEX do play a role, but not as significant when compared to the other indicators.
 The company suspects that the data coming from patient trials may have suffered from biases of the practitioners for prescribing medications based on AGE and SEX.
 The company wants to constantly monitor for such biases being learned from the data, and flag it.

 - *Constantly validate the accuracy of the model*: The company routinely evaluates the model prediction by having experts provide their own drug recommendations based on the patient data.
 The goal is to integrate these manual evaluations as feedback, to tell the model in real-time where it may have been wrong, and improve it over time.